 We need more space!

-With over 40,000 visitors a year, the activities in the gallery – the embroidery display, guest exhibitions, workshops and talks all fight for the same space and it is increasingly difficult to accommodate visiting groups.
-Added to this, the sound from the Café on busy days encroaches into the gallery.
+With over 45,000 visitors a year, the activities in the Gallery – the embroidery display, guest exhibitions, workshops and talks all fight for the same space and its increasingly difficult to accommodate the demand of visiting groups from local schools, care homes and disabled organisations.
+Added to this, on busy days the sound from the Café encroaches into the Gallery.

 The integration of the Diana Springall Collection showcasing embroidery as a fine art, will enable us to create a ‘National Centre for Embroidery’ in Sunbury offering a valuable resource and study centre close to London and to world-leading educational institutions such as the Royal School of Needlework at Hampton Court educating, informing and inspiring visitors of all ages.